-Bob Capano is an experienced civic leader who knows how government and business works.
+Bob Capano is the Chairman of the Brooklyn Reform Party and authors the bi-weekly “Right View” column in the Brooklyn Courier-Life newspapers.
 He has lived in Bay Ridge, Brooklyn for almost his entire life, with an impressive record of community service.

 Bob has a Master of Arts degree in Urban Policy and Administration from Brooklyn College and received his Bachelor of Arts in Political Science from SUNY New Paltz.

 He attended P.S.
 185, P.S.
 104, and St. Patrick’s in Bay Ridge, and graduated from Xaverian High School.

 Bob has worked as a senior aide to Brooklyn’s top Democrat and Republican elected officials, including former Borough Presidents Marty Markowitz and Howard Golden, and Congressman Bob Turner.
 He has always been focused on getting results for Brooklyn residents, not partisan politics.